-This is the preferred system for shingle application, in areas with high humidity or where additional ventilation is required.
-When using Certi-Last products, they may be applied directly to the deck.
+This is the preferred system for shake and shingle application, in areas with high humidity or where additional ventilation is required.
+When using Certi-Last® products, they may be applied directly to the deck.
+Note: Figure 3 shows shingle application, shakes require felt interlay.